how to start seed indoors

 Important: I lightly pre-moisten the germinating mix right in the bag a day or two before, massaging it and turning it a couple of times to let the water I’ve added absorb evenly.

-If I’m re-using nursery pots, flats or cellpacks, I wash them first in soapy hot water or a 1:10 bleach:water solution (above, lpacks soaking).
+If I’m re-using nursery pots, flats or cellpacks, I wash them first in soapy hot water or a 1:10 bleach:water solution (above, cellpacks soaking).

 Once the flats are filled with the barely damp mix and the seeds are sown, I let the sown flats, fiber pots or cellpacks wick up more moisture from below, setting them briefly in a dishpan or roasting pan of water.
 Seeds want to be very moist to germinate.

-I put the well-watered seedling containers in waterproof flats, covered with plastic wrap or plastic bags or lids, and set them on heat mats just until the seeds begin to germinate.
+I put the well-watered seedling containers in waterproof flats, covered with plastic wrap or plastic bags or lids, and set them on heat mats just until the seeds begin to germinate (important: no bottom heat after the seeds sprout!).
 As soon as they show, I remove the plastic, and move them quickly to a spot under my T-5 grow-light hoods set on timers for 12 hours of light a day, and adjustable in height to shift as the seedlings grow.
 I keep the lights very close to the young plants–just a couple of inches away at most.

 I water more sparingly once they are up and growing, letting the germinating medium surface go just dry to the touch between waterings.
 I don’t feed until plants have true leaves, and when I do feed, it’s with a dilute solution of fish and seaweed emulsion.

-If you can’t carry things outside daily over a long period, be sure to harden off seedlings for a week or longer before transplant time.
+If you can’t carry things outside daily all along, be sure to harden off seedlings for a week or longer before transplant time.
 Put them outside by day, for a partial day at first, gradually increasing their exposure.
-To minimize shock, I like to transplant on an overcast day when it’s isn’t too windy, or best of all: just before a gentle rain arrives.
+To minimize shock, I like to transplant on an overcast day when it isn’t too windy, or best of all: just before a gentle rain arrives.

 more help with seedlings